FernandoBasso/dev-how-to/javascript/redux-getting-started-abramov/README.md

 **NOTE**: To decrement an array element, we would use exactly the same logic as increment, except instead of adding one, we subtract one.

-10 Redux: Avoiding Object Mutations with Object.assign() and ...spread
+10 Avoiding Object Mutations with Object.assign() and ...spread
 ----------------------------------------------------------------------
 [Video Lesson 10](https://egghead.io/lessons/react-redux-avoiding-object-mutations-with-object-assign-and-spread)